its-epherrrs/steal_it/README.md

 Eventually I will update this script for MacOS but that will have to wait because I cannot be bothered to make something work for a system I don't own.

-The point of this script is to read Tidal URLs from a file in your %userprofile%, execute the Streamrip command for each of those URLs, process the downloaded files using Beets (I like to have my music reorganised by %albumartist% > %album% - %year%), then after you've opened up VirtualDJ and scanned your files in it will add the "recursive" flag to all folders so that you can easily browse files without having to go deep into nested folders which is a pain when you're trying only to use your decks and not touch the mouse/kb whilst DJ'ing.

 ## Setup

 You will need: